Home/Blog/Well-Being/Pregnancy & Reproduction/Best Sleeping Positions During Pregnancy for Comfort and Health

 Sleeping on Your Right Side

-After the first trimester, sleeping on your back compresses major blood vessels, reducing blood flow to you and your baby.
-It can also cause back pain, shortness of breath, and digestive issues.
+After the first trimester, and especially in the late second and third trimesters, sleeping flat on your back is strongly discouraged [1, 8].
+This position compresses the major blood vessels, reducing blood flow to both the mother and the baby [8].
+It can also cause symptoms like back pain, shortness of breath, and lightheadedness [1].
+Studies link the supine position in late pregnancy to an increased risk of reduced birth weight and stillbirth [8].

-Stomach sleeping is fine early on but becomes uncomfortable and impractical as your belly grows.
-Transitioning to side sleeping with the help of pillows is a better option by the second trimester.
+Stomach sleeping is fine early on, but becomes uncomfortable and impractical as your belly grows.
+Expectant mothers should transition to side sleeping well before the second trimester begins.

 Ways to Make Side Sleeping Work

-As you enter the second trimester, side sleeping becomes more important.
-Sleeping on your left side with your knees bent is highly recommended to improve blood flow to the uterus and fetus.
-To support your body and alleviate back and pelvic pain:
+• Side sleeping becomes more important.
+Sleeping on your left side with knees bent is highly recommended to promote better blood flow to the uterus and fetus [1].

 Common Sleep Challenges During Pregnancy and How to Address Them